California water officials seek penalties in Santa Barbara oil spill

 The surrounding waters are shared by nearly two dozen offshore oil platforms.

-Wolff said the water board has the authority to impose its own penalties, but the attorney general's office had the power to order higher ones, should they be warranted.
+Wolff said that the water board has the authority to impose its own penalties, but that the attorney general's office had the power to order higher ones, should they be warranted.
+(Editing by Grant McCool)

+* Reached agreement with air line pilots association, international to extend indefinitely temporary restraining order

+* On conf call- Q1 average transaction value increased driven by a continued increase in average unit retail